 Women in tech and online are vulnerable to harassment, threats of violence, discrimination, and doxxing (revealing personal or identifying information like phone number, real name, or home address without consent).
 Women who hold any kind of marginalized identity face even greater risk and higher prevalence of this kind of abuse.

-How Technology Affects the Rest of Us
+How Technology Affects Everyone

 The year 2020 marked a milestone in a trend that’s been happening since the commercial internet entered our lives in the late 1990s.
 Technology is everywhere—it touches everything and impacts every aspect of our lives.